Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/README.md

 <img width="1466" alt="Screenshot 2024-01-08 at 15 33 54" src="https://github.com/Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/assets/4600541/48fdb641-a354-4aea-a17d-2d60e66362f2">

-To enable vector in PostgreSQL we need to execute ``CREATE EXTENSION vector;``.
+To enable pgvector support in PostgreSQL we need to execute ``CREATE EXTENSION vector;``.
 To do so from this JavaScript project run

 ```
 node pg-commands.js enablePGVector